5T33Z0/Lenovo-T530-Hackintosh-OpenCore/README.md

 - **IMPORTANT**: When upgrading from macOS Catalina or older to Big Sur and newer, additional preparations are necessary.
 Follow my install instructions [**here**](https://github.com/5T33Z0/Lenovo-T530-Hackintosh-OpenCore/tree/main/macOS_Install)

 #### Recommended macOS version
 Up until recently, my recommendation was macOS Catalina.
-But after the last updates, Apple Music didn't work any more and I couldn't fix since the issue seems to be os-related.

-While testing my own instructions for upgrading from macOS Catalina (or older) to Big Sur, I noticed that Big Sure feels snappier and more responsive overall (although benchmarks are slightly lower) and has no issues with Apple Music, so Big Sur is my new recommendation.
+While testing my own instructions for upgrading from macOS Catalina (or older) to Big Sur, I noticed that Big Sur feels snappier and more responsive overall (although benchmarks are slightly lower), so Big Sur is my new recommendation.

 ## Post-Install
 Once your system is up and running you may want to change the following settings to make your system more secure: